Lucio Angulo

 Lucio Angulo Espinosa (born 9 April 1973 in Zaragoza, Spain) is a retired Spanish professional basketball player.
-He is the brother of Alberto Angulo, who played for Real Madrid, as Lucio also did.
 He is a 2.00 m (6 ft 6 ¾ in) tall small forward.

-Pro career
+Professional career

 Angulo won the Spanish League championship, while playing with Real Madrid, and the Spanish Cup championship, while playing with Baskonia Vitoria.

-Spain national team
+National team career

 With the senior men's Spain national basketball team, Angulo played at the EuroBasket 2001, where Spain reached the semifinals, and finally won the bronze medal.
 He also played at the 2002 FIBA World Championship.

+Personal life

+Angulo is the younger brother of Alberto Angulo, who played for Real Madrid, as Lucio also did.